themouette/licpro-php-tp/src/8-writing-tests.markdown

 If something went wrong, **email us** as soon as possible!

+#### Troubleshooting

+If you get the following `git` error (or similar):

+    error: Your local changes to the following files would be overwritten by merge:
+        Vagrantfile
+    Please, commit your changes or stash them before you can merge.
+    Aborting

+Don't worry, save your changes:

+    $ git stash

+Now, run the `git pull origin master` command again.

+Apply the saved changes:

+    $ git stash apply

+It should be ok, you can safely update the submodules, and reload the VM.

 <br />

+## Introduction

 The aim of this practical is to learn how to test your project.
 Software testing is a **requirement** for all developers.
 Your job is **not** to write code, it's